Research Group on Earth, Foundation and Railway Structures

 - Together with our partners, we conduct wide-ranging development of the field of infrastructure engineering by participating in the preparation of national and EU-level guidelines and norms, and by influencing professional organizations and committees in the field.

-The research group is divided into three functionally overlapping subgroups – Earth, Foundation Engineering and Track Structures.
+The research group is divided into three functionally overlapping subgroups – Earth, Foundation and Railway Structures.